 A one or two-page summary is preferred.

-✅ Once we have received your complete application, we will review your file and let you know whether or not you are eligible to take the RCRT™ Exam.
+🔸 Once we have received your completed application, we will review your file and let you know whether you are eligible to register for and take the RCRT™ Exam.

 Book to take your RCRT ™ Exam with an approved RCRT ™ Examiner.